Methods and technologies / Characterization and measurements | Research Center for Electronic and Optical Materials

 Electro-ceramics group

-Arrhenius plot of 18O dependence in La2O3.
-Vertical axis: diffusion coefficient; horizontal: reciprocal temperature.
-Compared to dashed CeO2, this study shows a linear decrease from 10 to the -9th to -12th as reciprocal temperature increases from 10 to 15, indicated by red squares and a solid line.
+Arrhenius plot of 18O in La2O3.
+Red squares show a linear decrease from 10 to the minus 9th to 10 to the minus 12th as reciprocal temperature (1000/T) increases from 10 to 15.

 cathodoluminescence